 Welcome to the LSU Law Center’s Externship program website.
-Students visiting this page for their externship coursework should visit the tab appropriate to their course or the Reflections Blog tab.
+Students visiting this page for their externship coursework should visit the tab appropriate to their course.
 Persons interested in supervising an externship placement or current supervisors seeking evaluation forms and training materials should visit the “For Placements” tab.
 For general information on the LSU Law Center, please visit the Law Center’s homepage.

 Externships, also known as external studies opportunities or experiential programs, offer an exciting opportunity to augment law school classroom study with real-world work experience.
 The LSU Law Center offers several opportunities for students who are interested in receiving academic credit for externship placements.
 Fall and Spring semester programs are available to all second and third year law students, while Summer Externships are available to any student who has completed their first year of law school.
 Student interest meetings for each of these programs are held during each semester at the Law Center.
 It is recommended that students investigate externship opportunities well before these informational meetings, in order to familiarize themselves with available placement opportunities and to pursue new placement options.

 Please contact Professor Jeffrey Brooks if you are interested in any of these externship opportunities:

 Judicial Externship (3 hours, Fall or Spring only)